link89/ava-demo/README.md

 # ava-demo

-## 01. webdriver.io and puppeteer
+## 01. code coverage collection and transform

 ### Summary
-Integrate with webdriver.io and collect coverage data with puppeteer.
+This case is about
+* how to collect code coverage data on a `selenium` based test automation project via `cdp`
+* how to covert v8-format coverage data to istanbul-format

 ### Run demo
-Install `selenium-standalone` and start a selenium server with it.
+This demo depends on `selenium`.
+You can install `selenium-standalone` and start a selenium server with it before you execute the example.

-Then execute
+Execute the example

 `npx ava --timeout=2m 01-webdriver-and-puppeteer.test.ts`

-The coverage report will be in `output/istanbul`, merge with following command:
+The v8-format coverage data will be in `v8-coverage.json`, convert it to istanbul format via following command.

-`npx nyc merge output/istanbul output/merge/coverage.json`

-The remap source-map by

-` npx remap-istanbul -i coverage-merged.json -o output/final/coverage.json`

-Generate report by
+`npx ts-node bin/to-istanbul-cov.ts cache output v8-coverage.json`

+You will get istanbul-format coverage data under `output` folder.
+Now you can generate html format report by following command

-` npx nyc report -t output/final --reporter html --report-dir output-html`
+`npx nyc report -t output --reporter html --report-dir output-html`

+You can start a http server to view the report in browser

+`npx http-server output-html`